ahasverus/geographr/README.md

 More than 40,000 towns are available.
 For instance, one thousand are available for France.
 But do not overload the map with a too higher number of towns.
 It will be unclickable...

 ## Notes

+The argument `lang` defines the language of the interface.
+But it has no impact when you search for a specific region/country: `find_cities('spain')` is the same as `find_cities('Espagne')`.
+Moreover search based on region and country is case-insensitive.

 Cities and world shapefile come from the [maps](https://cran.r-project.org/web/packages/maps/index.html) package.
 High resolution shapefiles come from [GADM](http://gadm.org).